fp4php/functional/src/Doc/Md/Functions/Cast.md

   ```

 - #### asFloat
-  Try cast float like value
+  Try cast float like value.
 Returns None if cast is not possible

   ```php
   /** @var Option<float> $result */